Navigating Group Home Requirements in California for Future Owners

 Medication Management

-Staff members must be trained in safe medication storage, dispensing, and tracking to prevent errors.
+Staff must be trained in safe medication storage and administration.

 Financial and Operational Considerations